asariprado/PyAtoms/README.md

 - PyQt5

 ## Installation instructions - Mac OS and Windows.
 (Not tested on Linux systems)
-1. Download AtomSimulator folder (via Code-> Download .zip)
+1. Download PyAtoms folder (via Code-> Download .zip)
 2. Open terminal (Mac OSX) or command line (Windows).
-3. Navigate to the directory where the AtomSimulator folder is located.
+3. Navigate to the directory where the PyAtoms folder is located.
 Example:
     ```
-    ~/Downloads/AtomSimulator
+    ~/Downloads/PyAtoms
     ```
 5. To run program, type:
     ```